jrvosse/cornetto2rdf-conversion/README.md

 I assume you have the XML version of Cornetto in a subdirectory 'xml' in a file called 'cornetto-lmf.xml.gz'.
 Once you have that, this should work:

-1. Configure ClioPatria in this directory:
+1. Configure ClioPatria in this directory (e.g. the root dir van this project):

 	shell> ../path/to/ClioPatria/configure --with-localhost